Data Fetching

 Technical details to keep in mind

-only runs on the server-side.
+getServerSidePropsonly runs on the server-side.
 This means a few things:If you request the page directly,

-runs at request time, the page will be pre-rendered with the returned props.If you request this page on client-side page transitions like
+getServerSidePropsruns at request time, the page will be pre-rendered with the returned props.If you request this page on client-side page transitions like

-is only allowed to be used as a function and in a page
+next/linkornext/router, an API request gets sent to the server, which will then rungetServerSideProps.
+It will return a JSON that contains the result ofgetServerSideProps.getServerSidePropsis only allowed to be used as a function and in a page

 Fetching data on the client side